h2oai/tutorials/MLOps/intro-to-ml-model-deployment-and-management/intro-to-ml-model-deployment-and-management.md

 **Figure 21:** MLOps Impact: Cost Savings, Stay out of jail, Increase profit

-**What happens when we use technology for Machine Learning operations versus doing this in a manual way?
-What would you expect to happen?**
+**What Happens When We Use Technology for Machine Learning Operations Versus Manually Doing This?
+What Would You Expect to Happen?**

 The first thing that can happen is we save money as long as we have people effectively collaborating and working together.
-That means our Data Scientists are doing Data Science, our IT operations team is doing operations and both teams are working together when appropriate for model deployment and management.
-We do not have a bunch of people wasting time.
-We are not handcoding a bunch of things that are brittle and potentially going to go to waste.
+That means our data scientists are doing data science, our IT operations team is doing operations, and both teams are working together when appropriate for model deployment and management.
+Simultaneously, many people are not wasting time and are not hand-coding a bunch of brittle things.
 So, if you use a system like MLOps, you can hopefully yield cost savings and efficiency for your business.
 [15]

 The second thing with MLOps is we need to maintain control of these systems.
-We need to manage the risk of deploying these models into production and having a process that is repeatable, controlled, managed and governed to ultimately help us stay out of jail.
-So, maintaining control is a really important impact of Machine Learning operations.
+We need to manage the risk of deploying these models into production and having a repeatable, controlled, managed, and governed process to help us stay out of jail ultimately.
+So, maintaining control is a significant impact on Machine Learning operations.
 [15]

 Finally, Machine Learning operations allows us to scale Machine Learning in production.
 So, we will be able to solve more problems for our business with the same resources.
-We do not need to hire many people because now we have technology in place and processes in place that will allow us to scale up our use of Machine Learning, deploy more models out and build more model services.
-Thus having this technology allows us to increase revenues, profits, etc. So, the impact of MLOps varies.
-We can save money, control the risk to our business, control the risk to ourselves and we can increase revenues and profits by scaling up Machine Learning across our business.
+We do not need to hire many people because now we have technology in place and processes that will allow us to scale up our use of Machine Learning, deploy more models, and build more model services.
+Thus having this technology will enable us to increase revenues, profits, etc. So, the impact of MLOps varies.
+We can save money, control the risk to our business, control the risk to ourselves, and we can increase revenues and profits by scaling up Machine Learning across our business.
 [15]

 ### MLOps Architecture